jondavies00/millenium-falcon-challenge/README.md

 To use the CLI:

-1. Ensure Python 3.11 is installed
+1. Ensure Python 3.11 and Poetry are installed
+2. Poetry install in `core`, activate the virtual environment, and return to the top level directory
 2. Run `get-odds.sh` with two arguments (the Millennium Falcon JSON and the empire JSON).

 The odds percentage will be displayed.